Proteas’ Sinalo Jafta — from alcohol rehab to chasing World Cup glory, again

 10 September 2024 - 04:40

 Proteas Women wicketkeeper-batter Sinalo Jafta went from rehabilitation for alcohol abuse to a World Cup final within months.
-Two years later she is relishing another crack at the title for the Proteas Women. ..
+Two years later she is relishing another crack at the global title. ..

 Would you like to comment on this article?